MartyWYCheng/minimal/index.md

 # Experience

 ## Systems Engineer

 11/2023 – 03/2024

 **Golden Hour Medical**
 Boca Raton, FL

 - Pioneered new life-saving automatic tourniquet technology was instrumental in bringing the prototype design into production.

+## Research Intern
+06/2020 – 02/2024
+**Johns Hopkins University, Dr. Nitish Thakor**
+Baltimore, MD

+- Designed a novel biomimetic Soft-Rigid Hybrid Prosthetic Finger capable of outputting more than 3 times the grasping force and nearly 2 times the angle of flexion with just 1/4th of the input pressure when compared to traditional soft robotic prosthetic fingers.

 ## Research Assistant
 08/2018 – Present